ArcherFSharpTesting/Core/README.md

 ## Using `Sub.Feature` in Archer.Arrow ##

-`Sub.Feature` is used to define nested or child features under a root feature in the Archer F# testing framework.
-This enables hierarchical organization of your tests, making it easier to group related scenarios and manage complex test suites.
+Sub.Feature lets you create nested or child features under a root feature, enabling you to organize your Archer.Arrow tests into a clear hierarchy.
+Use it to group related scenarios, manage complex test suites, and apply setup, teardown, or tags at different levels of your test structure.

 ### Basic Usage ###